Close

 While they are a fine alternative if a child has a true cow’s milk protein allergy that was diagnosed by your health care provider, the American Academy of Pediatrics suggests that most plant-based milk alternatives are not recommended for children to drink instead of cow’s milk.

-If you are concerned about lactose intolerance, Organic Valley Lactose Free Whole Milk is a cow’s milk option that does not contain this carbohydrate.
+If you or your medical provider are concerned about lactose intolerance with your child, Organic Valley Lactose Free Whole Milk is a cow’s milk option that does not contain this carbohydrate.
 In fact, it is tested to validate the conversion of lactose to simple sugars.
-It is important to note, however, that lactose intolerance is not the same as a milk protein allergy, and lactose intolerance is actually very uncommon in infants (symptoms typically develop closer to the age of three).
+It is important to note, however, that lactose intolerance is not the same as a milk protein allergy, and lactose intolerance is actually very uncommon in infants (symptoms typically develop closer to the age of 3).

 In short, stick with cow’s milk unless your health care provider specifies otherwise.